Criminal matters

 - They can be arrested, charged with a crime and then released on bail at the police station by the police.
 Before being released, they have to sign papers promising to go to court on a certain day.

-- They might be served with a Notice to Attend Court by a police officer.
-This Notice shows the date and time that they must go to court.
-A copy of the Notice should also be given to an adult who looks after the young person, such as mum or dad or a grandparent.
+- They might be served with a Notice to attend court by a police officer.
+This notice shows the date and time that they must go to court.
+A copy of the notice should also be given to an adult who looks after the young person, such as mum or dad or a grandparent.

 Information for your day in court for a criminal matter.

-What Happens in Court?
+What happens in court?

 What happens in court for a criminal matter.